-The King Sejong Institute from Seoul, South Korea, now has an Indiana campus at Taylor University!
-This is only the second campus, and only Christian campus, established in the midwestern United States.
+Through a partnership between Taylor University and the King Sejong Institute Foundation, in Seoul, South Korea, Taylor students have unique chances to study Korean and experience Korean culture right here in Upland, Indiana.
+This is only the second campus of the King SeJong Institute, and the only Christian campus, established in the midwestern United States.

 The King Sejong Institute Foundation is a public institution under the Ministry of Culture, Sports, and Tourism in South Korea.
-Named after the king who established the Korean alphabet in 1443, the King Sejong Institute was established to manage Korean language education abroad and inform foreigners about Korean culture.
+Named after the king who established the Korean alphabet in 1443, the King Sejong Institute was founded to manage Korean language education abroad and inform foreigners about Korean culture.

-Name: King Sejong Institute, Upland
+King Sejong Institute—Upland

-Location: Taylor University, 236 W. Reade Avenue, Upland, IN 46989
+Taylor University, 1846 Main Street, Upland, IN 46989